mark3lau/baolau2/README.md

 ## <u>1.
 Introduction</u>
 In this project, the objective was to build a Full-Stack site based on business logic used to control a centrally-owned dataset.
 I will set up an authentication mechanism and provide role-based access to the site's data or other activities based on the dataset.
 I decided to create a website for a Chinese restaurant called Baolau.
 The restaurant will allow users to register an account and log-in in the future once they've registered.
-They will also have the ability to make, view, update and delete their reservations.
+They will also have the ability to make, view, update and delete their bookings.
 It will also contain information about the restaurant and a menu showcasing their cuisine.
-This website is built for people who love Chinese cuisine and are interested in trying out the Baolau restaurant and making a reservation for a dining experience.
+This website is built for people who love Chinese cuisine and are interested in trying out the Baolau restaurant and making a booking for a dining experience.
 <hr>

 ## <u>2.
 User Stories</u>